macyxiangA/Frozen-Days-Linear-Regression/README.md

 ## How to Run

-Prepare a CSV file, for example `frozen_days.csv`, with at least the following columns:

-- `year`
-- `days`

-Example:

-    year,days
-    1855,118
-    1860,120
-    1870,110
-    ...

-Then run:
+Run the script with any CSV file:

+    python3 frozen_days_regression.py ice_data.csv

+or:

-    python3 frozen_days_regression.py frozen_days.csv
+    python3 frozen_days_regression.py toy.csv

-The script will:
+After running, the script will:

-- Print the normalized design matrix (Q2).
+- Print the normalized design matrix (X_normalized)
-- Print the closed-form weights (Q3).
+- Print closed-form regression weights
-- Run gradient descent and print intermediate weights and the learning rate (Q4).
-- Save `data_plot.jpg` (year vs. frozen days).
-- Save `loss_plot.jpg` (iteration vs. loss).
+- Print gradient-descent weights every 20 iterations
+- Output a prediction for year 2024
+- Output the sign of the slope (increasing or decreasing trend)
-- Print the prediction for a future year (Q5) and simple interpretation and limitations (Q6, Q7).
+- Output a simple explanation and model limitations
+- Save:
+  - data_plot.jpg
+  - loss_plot.jpg

+## What the Script Does

+1. Loads year and frozen-day counts from CSV.
+2. Plots the original data and saves the figure.
+3. Normalizes year values to the range [0, 1].
+4. Computes the linear regression solution using the closed-form formula.
+5. Runs gradient descent using PyTorch for 200 iterations and tracks loss.
+6. Saves a loss-curve plot.
+7. Predicts frozen days for 2024.
+8. Reports the trend direction (positive, negative, or none).
+9. Prints why long-term predictions may not be reliable.

 ## Notes